rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/CreateReplicationPairInput.md

 - targetNetworkInterface: NetworkInterfaceDetails
   - Network interface for communication between the source and target clusters.
 - networkInterface: NetworkInterfaceSelection
   - Network interface names for communication between the source and target clusters.
-This is only applicable for private network setup type.
+This applies only to the private network setup type.
 - sourceClusterUuid: System.String
   - Source Rubrik cluster UUID.
 - targetClusterUuid: System.String